shipuicom/core/README.md

 ## Todos for v1 beta

+- [x] Create a datepicker component
 - [x] Streamline the css attributes vs directives
 - [x] Remove all the spk- prefixes inside components
 - [x] Make default content projection on spk-select be options
 - [x] Minimize attributes to carry less naming complexity
 - [x] Have the spk-menu use a popover
 - [x] Create a dialog service
-- [x] Create a timepicker component
 - [x] Go through all components and see if we can trim down the css maybe combine styles from different components
 - [ ] spk-menu should support arrow keys to navigate options
 - [ ] Streamline general color variables